Understanding the MotoNovo Finance Claim: Can You Get a Refund?

 8. Consider Legal Advice

-If your situation involves complex issues or you plan to take further action, seek independent legal advice.
+If your situation involves complex issues or you plan to take further action, seek independent legal advice or get the help of a finance claims expert.
 This is useful if you think a court action might be needed.

 MotoNovo Finance Refund Timelines